webofdata/specification-archived/specification.md

 ## Overview

 Like HTML and HTTP did for machine to human communication, Web of Data (WoD) aims to provide the building blocks to allow any device or application to easily communicate, access, modify, navigate and share data at web scale.
-Enabling low friction, meaningful,standardised, machine-to-machine communication.
+Enabling low friction, meaningful,standardised, and secure, machine-to-machine communication.

 Web of Data defines a protocol, data model, and data representation format for publishing, sharing and connecting data on the web.
 It is intended to be easy to implement and work at a level of generality that is widely applicable.

+WoD defines:
+  - An entity-graph data model
+  - A serialisation definition for the data-model
+  - An API for dataset and entity management
+  - An API for management of binary objects
+  - An API for entity-graph navigation and lookup
+  - A protocol for dataset synchronisation
+  - A common security model
+  - A trust protocol

 The WoD data model has at it's core the notion of an entity.
 An entity has identity in the form of an IRI.
 An entity also has properties whose 'names' or 'keys' are also IRIs.
 The use of IRIs to identify things and name properties provides a powerful, web scale approach to naming.

 The values of these properties can either be literals, based on XML schema data types, or complex types such as arrays, or another entity.
 Finally, there is a reference type.
 The reference type has a value that is a URI.
 This URI references another entity, allowing the creation of a graph of entities that can span the web.

 The protocol is designed to facilitate the sharing, updating, creating and publishing of collections of entities, the retrieval of a given data entity, and the navigation of connected entities.
 It is expected that collections of entities can exists in databases, existing applications and dedicated WoD data stores.
+It also provides support for the management of non-data objects; binary objects.

 All kinds of applications can implement and support the protocol in meaningful ways, allowing a vast array of client applications to easily consume and use data from around the web.